werringwu/MMAL/README.md

 # Rebuttal Response to D8KM
 Thank your valuable feedback.
 ## RQ1@Clarify design motivation and "semi-local".
-In MMAL, semi-locality uses localized moment statistics to capture structural beyond individual pixels while remaining lightweight compared to global methods.
-As explained in Sec.
-3.2, these moments modulate the amplitude in the frequency domain, enhancing structure awareness and noise robustness.
-In Tab.1, our method outperforms alternatives, achieving the best balance between noise suppression and structure preservation.
+We discuss unexcepted coincident solutions in Eq.3 with mathematically experssion, where the delicate conditions can be broken by the application of MMK.
+Meanwhile, the designed MMK introduces structural information into frequency domtain through convolution theorem.
+Moreover, MMAL uses localized moment statistics to capture structural beyond individual pixels, where continuous features of image moment obtained in adjacent windows ensure capturing semi-local patterns, such as contours of large objects, as shown in Fig.1 and Fig.2.

 Tab.1 Diff monotonic.
 $g(z)$|$\log(1+z)$|$2^z$|$\frac{1}{1+\exp^{-z}}$|$\frac{1+z}{2+z}$